pelias/documentation/pelias_from_scratch.md

 This is because Elasticsearch has no analog to a schema migration like a relational database, and all the importers start over when re-run.

-The only time when this isn't necessary is if the following conditions are true:
+The only time when restarting importers without deleting is recommended is if all the following conditions are true:
 1. You are trying to re-import the exact same data again (for example, because the build failed, or you are testing changes to an importer)
 2. The Pelias schema has not changed
+3. You are not concerned with ensuring maximum performance.
+Elasticsearch internally does not actually perform updates: it deletes old versions of a record and creates a new one.
+So re-writing the same or similar documents repeatedly can create a larger Elasticsearch index that has slightly worse performance

 ## Install and start the Pelias Services